AnshulDhamot17/Containers/README.md

 The running container is isolated, meaning it doesn’t interfere with other apps or containers, even if they’re running on the same computer.

 **Example:** Imagine you have a cake stored in your fridge (which is like the container image), and you decide to take it out, cut a slice, and eat it.
 When you "run" a container, you’re starting the app, just like enjoying the cake after you’ve stored it.

+## Summary

+The container ecosystem makes it easier and faster for developers to create and share applications.
+It uses special packages that include everything an app needs to run, ensuring that it works the same way no matter where it's used—on a developer's computer, a server, or in the cloud.
+Because of this, developers can build reliable and efficient applications without as many problems.
+This approach helps them work more quickly, find and fix fewer bugs, and ultimately provide a better experience for users.